And at all times with my right hand over my back pocket.

 She's thinking that there might be a camera on her and she's talking to the audience.

-Not was that that was not her intent.
+That was not her intent.

 Her intent was to find the camera lens.

-Now, normally when a camera is live, there's a red light.
+Now, normally, when a camera is live, there's a red light.

 You know which camera's on.